 The top of this short list is going to be the fact that TransUnion Full Credit Report is a TransUnion product.
 I like this because TransUnion is the authority in credit reports for the real estate industry.

-Having used all three bureaus’ credit reports (Experian, TransUnion, Equifax) I have to say that TransUnion uses a FICO score model much more “real estate friendly” because it doesn’t inflate the scores.
+Having used all three bureaus’ credit reports (Experian, TransUnion, Equifax) I have to say that TransUnion uses a FICO score model that is much more “real estate friendly” because it doesn’t inflate the scores.

 This is only useful if you know about credit scores, and how to read a credit report.